Workers’ Compensation for Smoke Inhalation in Pennsylvania

 Pennsylvania Heart and Lung Act Benefits for Smoke Inhalation

 In addition to benefits under the Workers’ Comp Act, some firefighters and other first responders are entitled to additional benefits under the Pennsylvania Heart and Lung Act, a.k.a.
 Act 534/632.
 If your injury occurred while performing your “duties” at work – not just in the general course of your work – then these benefits might apply to your case.
+These benefits essentially seek to get first responders additional wage-loss benefits while they are unable to keep working.
 If you do qualify for these benefits, they may pay the rest of your lost earnings, allowing you to get 100% of your lost wages paid instead of the 2/3 that Workers’ Comp covers.

 Call Our Workers’ Comp Lawyers for Smoke Inhalation Injuries in Pennsylvania